 Asian Rhinoplasty

-Rhinoplasty, or nose surgery, should be customized to produce the best results for each patient.
-Due to ethnic differences, rhinoplasty cannot be approached in the same way for Asian patients as it is for Caucasian patients.
+With first impressions being so powerful in today’s society, rhinoplasty, or nose surgery, should be customized to produce the best results for each patient.
+Due to ethnic differences, including cultural beauty standards, rhinoplasty cannot be approached in the same way for Asian patients as it is for Caucasian patients.
 Dr. Charles Lee is a board-certified plastic surgeon who has performed over 2,000 rhinoplasty procedures to help patients who want to improve the appearance of their noses.
-As a specialist in Asian cosmetic surgery, Dr. Lee uses Asian rhinoplasty to adjust the nose so that it flatters the Asian face in its natural beauty.
-Typically, Asian rhinoplasty involves making the nose larger so that it is well-balanced with the other facial features.
+As a specialist in Asian cosmetic surgery, Dr. Lee can suggest specific Asian rhinoplasty techniques to adjust the nose so that it flatters the Asian face in its natural beauty.
+Typically, Asian rhinoplasty involves making the nose larger to be well-balanced with the other facial features.

 Benefits of Asian Rhinoplasty

-Many of the changes that a typical rhinoplasty surgeon would make to a Caucasian nose are not ethnically compatible with the Asian face.
-Dr. Lee uses his experience and expertise as an Asian rhinoplasty surgeon to improve the appearance of the nose in such a way that it looks balanced and natural with the rest of the Asian facial features.
+Many of the changes a typical rhinoplasty surgeon might make to a Caucasian nose are not ethnically compatible with the Asian face.
+Dr. Lee uses his experience and expertise as an Asian rhinoplasty surgeon to improve the appearance of the nose in such a way that it looks balanced and natural with the rest of the facial features.

 - Balanced width